rodxavier/open-pse-initiative/README.md

 OR

-1. Help curate data by sending an email to hello@rodxavier.com
+1. Help ensure data accuracy by sending an email to hello@rodxavier.com